DevoInc/python-sdk/README.md

     pip install devo-sdk

-You can use sources files, clonning the project too:
+You can use sources files, cloning the project too:

     #option 3
     python setup.py install